etobin1/ml-services-immersion-day/Module_3/README.md

 4. Provide your public IP address in the modal, and click **OK**.

 5. Click on your ElasticSearch Domain, and then click on the Kibana URL to navigate to your Kibana dashboard.

+6. This will open up the Kibana dashboard.
+On the **Index pattern** text box, type `lambda-index` and choose **Create**.

+7. You will see the field and attribute names in Kibana on which we will build some visualizations.

+8. On the left navigation pane, click **Management** and then click **Saved Objects**.

+9. Click Import on the top right corner and navigate to the Entity_Dashboard.json file within your Module_3 directory.

+10. You will see a pop-up message with a question asking if you want to overwrite.
+Choose Yes, overwrite all.

+11. You will see another pop-up window saying some index patterns do not exist.
+Make sure lambda-index is selected in the drop-down Newindex pattern list and click **Confirm all changes**.
+You should see a new dashboard called EntityDashboard.

+12. On the left navigation pane, click **Dashboard** and then on the EntityDashboard Link.
+Search for a filename like `FileName"buckleyjohnsample.pdf"`, and you will see the dashboard with visualizations generated from the extracted entities.
 </p></details>